 In a larger bowl than you think you need, beat the eggs with the nutritional yeast, careful not to have any clumps.
 Add the thyme leaves, and 1/4 teaspoon each of sea salt and freshly ground pepper.

 Bake until the top is set with no liquid egg remaining, about 30 to 40 minutes.
-Let cool a bit before slicing, and garnish with the bacon if using, and some flaky Maldon salt.
+Let cool a bit before slicing, and some flaky Maldon salt.